samreen-sk/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

+# Developed by: Shaik Samreen
+# RegisterNumber: 23013412

 # Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-
  AIM:
 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.